mastercodin/stunning-enigma/README.md

    ```
    curl.exe -fsSL https://is.gd/se19pro >> pro.txt
    ```
+3. After executing the command, follow these steps:

+a.
+Press `Windows logo + R` to open the Run dialog.
+b.
+Type one of the following commands:
+   - For Notepad:
+     ```
+     notepad %userprofile%/pro.txt
+     ```
+   - For Visual Studio Code:
+     ```
+     code %userprofile%/pro.txt
+     ```
-3. After executing the command, open the file `pro.txt` in your favorite text editor to view the programming codes.
+3. Press `Enter` to view the programming codes.

 ## To run programs follow these steps for your own program.